wmvanvliet/mne-rsa/README.md

 ```

+## Documentation

+For quick guides on how to do specific things, see the [examples](https://users.aalto.fi/~vanvlm1/mne-rsa/auto_examples/index.html).

+Finally, there is the [API reference](https://users.aalto.fi/~vanvlm1/mne-rsa/api.html) documentation.

 ## Integration with other packages

-I mainly wrote this package to perform RSA analysis in MEG data.
+I mainly wrote this package to perform RSA analysis on MEG data.
 Hence, integration functions with [MNE-Python](https://mne.tools) are provided.
 No integration with [nipy](https://nipy.org) yet for fMRI, feel free to submit a PR!

 ## Performance